How to get started with Business Analysis?

 - Supportive – The one who is your friend.
 Can provide resources or help but may not be influential in a project.
 Kind of a helping hand.

 - Consulted – The one who knows his stuff and you may require seeking his/her help often.

 - Informed – The silent one, just keep him/her informed about the project.

-- Are you sure of the requirements? – Well chances are that you may have heard this statement before from your team members.
-Now assuming that you have gathered the requirements, one of the most essential part of requirement management is to analyze them.
-Like document analysis in previous step, which may or may not be part of a project, this is a mandatory exercise every business analyst should follow no matter what kind of project he/she is associated with.
+- Are you sure of the requirements? – Well, the chances are that you may have heard this statement before from your team members.
+Now assuming that you have gathered the requirements, one of the essential parts of requirement management is to analyze them.
+Like document analysis in the previous step, which may or may not be part of a project, this is a mandatory exercise every business analyst should follow no matter what kind of project he/she is associated with.
 Analyzing requirements means finding any anomalies, highlighting assumptions and constrains, decomposing requirements into functionalities, classifying the requirements and figuring out what is important and what’s not.
 The higher the concentration and time spend on this stage lesser will be the surprises at the end.
 So keep a hawks eye on it.

 - It’s time to prioritize the requirements – So you have analyzed and documented the requirements, now depending on the kind of project and SDLC you follow, you may have to choose between requirements.
 This is mostly part of AGILE methodology where we deliver functionalities of a product/ application in an incremental fashion.
-Though you will have sponsors/ product owners but as a business analyst you should be aware of each requirements, its implications and need to the business.
+Though you will have sponsors/ product owners as a business analyst, you should be aware of each requirement, its implications and need to the business.
 A well thought out plan on requirements delivery in phases is as crucial as the whole project.
-For example, considering e-commerce website example, what will be the point of delivering a functionality where users can add products to shopping basket but can’t proceed to buy, rather giving user an option to create wish list in one phase and delivery shopping cart and buy functionality in another makes more sense.
+For example, considering e-commerce website example, what will be the point of delivering a functionality where users can add products to shopping basket but can’t proceed to buy, rather giving the user an option to create a wish list in one phase and delivery shopping cart and buy functionality in another makes more sense.